 Scratches.
 The entire point of the plot is this: you are constantly bombarded with a mix of "magic" and "mundane" arguments up until the very end, and it's still not entirely clear which one was at work.
 Was there ever a curse on the mansion, or was it all just the result of a series of terrifying misunderstandings?
 Made even scarier when you consider that the mundane explanation behind the mystery is, arguably, at least as terrifying as the supernatural one.

 Metal Gear Solid 2.
 Among many, many other examples, there is Fortune.
-Is she Immune to Bullets due to luck-based powers, the fact that her heart is on the other side of the chest, or a prototype force field?
+Is she Immune to Bullets due to luck-based powers, or a prototype force field?
 If it's the force field, then why can she deflect missiles after the force field has been proven to be deactivated?
 Also, she managed to survive a gunshot wound due to her being one of a very few number of people with their hearts on the opposite side of their chests...

 Dragon Age uses a variant on this trope with Andraste, the backstory's expy of Joan of Arc and Jesus.
 The church's doctrine is that she genuinely enjoyed the favor of the otherwise absent Maker and through her, the Maker wrought miracles - and that Andraste's ashes in Origins have genuine miraculous power.
 It's suggested, however, by non-church characters, that Andraste may simply have been a powerful sorceress who fooled the world and that her ashes have power as a result of being stored near a massive deposit of incredibly pure lyrium.
 As with all things related to the Chantry's doctrine in-game, the writers leave the truth intentionally ambiguous.